IntersectAustralia/hcsvlab-docs/RLibrary.md

-Using the HCSvLab R Package
+Using the Alveo R Package
 =======

 The HCS vLab R package can be found at [this location](https://github.com/IntersectAustralia/hcsvlab-r)